Uitgelogd

 • 1st advising bank: this is the bank that receives the L/C from the issuing bank and forwards it to a 2nd advising bank.
 The 1st advising bank may also be the bank confirming the L/C, meaning that it is also the confirming bank.

-• Reimbursement bank: this is the bank where the cover for the payment of the L/C can be obtained from the bank that settles the documents.
-This bank will often also charge a fee for this service.
+• Reimbursement bank: this is the bank that can be engaged by the bank processing the documents to cover the payment on the L/C. This bank will often charge its own fee for this service.

 • Transferring bank: this is the bank that transfers the L/C.

-See the documents below for more information about bills of exchange.
+See the document below for more information about bills of exchange.

 Bill of exchange leaflet

-Endorsing a bill of exchange means that it is used as a means of payment.
-The bill of exchange can be endorsed to another party by placing a signature and company stamp on the back.
-Bills of lading and insurance policies can also be endorsed in this manner.
+Endorsing a trade bill means that you’re using it as a means of payment.
+The trade bill can be signed over to another party by placing a signature and company stamp on the back.
+Bills of Lading and insurance policies can also be signed over in this manner.